 Just think of it like the progress bar that you see when watching a streaming video, except that instead of a simple colored line indicating your position in the video, you see a row of thumbnails displaying each frame instead.

-The Timeline panel also allows you to do some other important jobs, such as control the length of time each frame is displayed, quickly change the order of your frames, and get an animated preview of your file.
+The Timeline panel also allows you to do some other important jobs, such as controlling the length of time each frame is displayed, quickly changing the order of your frames, and getting an animated preview of your file.

 Step 3: Applying Your Edits